-Tale of Petrified Witch of Kanawha County nearly forgotten
+Tale of Petrified Witch of Kanawha County has been nearly forgotten

-Tale of Petrified Witch of Kanawha County nearly forgotten
+Tale of Petrified Witch of Kanawha County has been nearly forgotten

-Surely few English speakers who have observed the "Witchers Creek" road sign on U.S. 60 have done so without considering the association with the word "witch," surely a coincidence.
-But it turns out a witch-legend is, in fact, associated with the stream, though few seem to know how believable much of the tale might be and fewer seem to know of the tale at all.
+WITCHER CREEK, W.Va — It's likely that few English speakers who have observed the "Witchers Creek" road sign on US-60 have done so without considering the association with the word "witch," surely a coincidence.

 Advertisement

-Jim Comstock, an admitted serial teller of tales, recited the following account of the witch in volume 17 of The West Virginia Heritage Encyclopedia, which he edited in 1976.
-We've included the entire tale here as Comstock rendered it with few emendations:
+Jim Comstock, an admitted serial tall-tale teller, recited the following account of the witch in volume 17 of The West Virginia Heritage Encyclopedia, which he edited in 1976.
+We've included the entire tale here as Comstock rendered it with few amendments.

 Kanawha County might have been the only place in the world where you could see a real dead, petrified witch had you lived thereabouts in the early 1900s.